mariechristsagbo/mariechristsagbo/README.md

 Not long after, I had my first professional experiences as a **Frontend Engineer** at **Natex Services** and **The Creative Mind**.
 These roles taught me not only how to build user interfaces, but also how to collaborate in real projects, facing real deadlines.

-## 💼 Professional experiences

-**Mameri SARL**  *Fullstack Developer Intern*
-- Designed and developed **REST APIs** with Laravel
-- Built front-end features with Angular
-- Wrote product backlogs & participated in sprint planning
-- Resolved bugs and contributed to continuous improvement
-- Strengthened my understanding of Agile/Scrum teamwork

-**Tama Studio** *Web Developer Intern*
-- Implemented features for **comments and reviews** on books
-- Built modules for **premium offers, royalties, and transactions**
-- Enhanced the user experience with **Next.js + Supabase**
-- Developed tools for content and offer management
-- Learned to align technical solutions with editorial & marketing needs

 ## 🏆 Hackathons & achievements

 Hackathons have been a playground where I push myself, learn quickly, and collaborate with other passionate developers.